The Most Powerful Memory Method

 Now if a Taiwanese person asks me about all the indigenous languages in Taiwan, and I list them off either in English or Chinese, it takes virtually no effort or recall because I'm just reliving the road trips around the island.
 I can do it in geographic order or I can even recite someone else's list in the exact same order they gave it (this is essentially the same as the Memory Palace memory system) because each location has a specific geolocation.

 Finally, as a result of this amazing journey into the study of the Austronesian languages of Formosa, I've finally had the opportunity to meet the authors that I've spent so much time reading on Austronesian and Formosan linguistics including Robert Blust, Laurent Sagart, Li Jen-Kuei, Elizabeth Zeitoun (not pictured), Alexander Adelaar (not pictured), and Malcolm Ross.
+And I'm greatly indebted to Elizabeth for giving me the gift while visiting her office of her recently published the 600-page "A Study of Saisiyat Morphology" that has more example sentences and complex grammar tables than I've seen for Slavic or Caucasian languages: a truly massive œuvre de vive, and just one of her many.

 The world is a big place and if your memory palace is the size of the world, then you have an enormous amount of space in which to record new memories.
 Everything that happens in our daily lives happens somewhere in the world, at some spot on the map.
 Plenty of our experiences are easily forgettable, but when you see or hear about a place that you visited once — even if you think you've already forgotten it — you can probably recall approximately when you were there, what you did, what you saw, and who you were with.